EU sees sharp rise in asylum applications | DW | 11.06.2019

 On Monday, Pro Asyl, an organization that supports and advocates for displaced people in Germany, called for a complete halt of deportations to Afghanistan and Sudan ahead of the start of Wednesday's state interior minister meetings.
 Pro Asyl has also urged the German government not to deport people to Syria or Iraq.

-The states of Baden-Württemberg, Bavaria and Saxony are petitioning for the German government to permit deportations to Syria should conditions in the country improve, despite the eight-year civil war.
+The states of Baden-Württemberg, Bavaria and Saxony are petitioning for the German government to permit deportations to Syria should conditions in the country improve despite the eight-year civil war and for people who have been convicted of serious crimes or are deemed terror threats by authorities.

 Through April, Germany's Federal Office for Migration and Refugees (BAMF) denied 145 appeals from people who had sought refuge in churches to avoid deportation, the EPD news agency reported, citing a request for information presented to the agency by the Left party.
 Two people were allowed to lodge asylum applications within Germany.
 That makes for a success rate of just 1.4% — down from nearly 12% in 2018, when 77 of 647 appeals were granted.